South African Doctor Finds Success in US Residency After Medical Training

 Growing up in South Africa, Dr Jacobus Schutte had dreams of becoming a professional rugby player.
 But fate had other plans.

-At the age of 12, Dr Schutte witnessed a tragic accident while on a holiday trip.
-Seeing how his father, a medical doctor, stepped in and handled the situation left a lasting impression on him.
+At the age of 12, Dr Schutte saw a tragic accident while travelling with his parents.
+His father, who is a medical doctor, stepped in and handled the situation leaving a lasting impression on him.

-His passion for helping people during their most vulnerable moments became the driving force behind his decision to pursue medicine.
-He also acknowledged that being surrounded by his father’s colleagues played a key role in shaping his ambition to become a surgeon.
+His passion for helping people in need of medical care became the driving force behind his decision to pursue medicine.
+This passion was further fuelled by being surrounded by his father’s colleagues.

 Studying at St George’s University

-This passion took him SGU in Grenada, West Indies, where he immersed himself in a rigorous curriculum that emphasised academic excellence, self-discipline, and a commitment to personal growth.
+This passion took him SGU in Grenada, West Indies, where he engaged in a robust curriculum that focused on academic excellence.

 ‘‘SGU offered me a clear path to achieving my dream of becoming a doctor,” he said.